 Lebanon is blessed with substantial natural water resources, including surface water, groundwater, and spring water, but little has been accomplished in the way of conservation or sustainable exploitation of these resources.
 Mismanagement, outdated storage infrastructure, inefficiencies across the sector, and the influx of Syrian refugees, compounded by the 2020 crises, have increased water stress and water scarcity.
+Water supply emergencies of 2022 were correlated with fuel shortages at pumping stations and treatment plants.
+In general, the water crises of the year were outweighed by other crises, but issues remained unresolved.
 Currently, the Ministry of Energy and Water (MoEW) is largely understaffed and past attempts to reorganize managing bodies have fallen short.
 The confluence of these factors has left most of the country to rely on costly private distribution networks.
 Further, tap water is not safe to drink.
 The development of the water sector and related transportation infrastructure is crucial to the future diversification of the Lebanese economy.
 While Law 221 (2000) reformed the governance of the water sector, creating four regional water authorities under the supervision of the MoEW, this restructuring has not been successful and mismanagement still runs rampant.
 Outdated storage facilities lead to leaks and lost water, and Lebanon's karst topography makes leakage from artificial reservoirs common.